floatinghotpot/cordova-admob-pro/README.md

 ## Tips ##

-Some tips from recent stat data, for your reference only.
+Some tips from recent stat data.
+(Fill rate and RPM may vary in different countries.
+For your reference only.)

-- [x] Using AdMob Plugin Pro, will get higher fill rate.
+- [x] Using AdMob Plugin Pro, higher and more stable fill rate.
 ![fillrate](doc/admob_fillrate.jpg)

-- [x] Using Interstitial, will earn much better profit.
+- [x] Using Interstitial, much better profit.
 ![rpm](doc/admob_rpm.png)

 Glossary: